4dn-dcic/tibanna/docs/commands.rst

 ::

-  --buckets=<bucket1,bucket2,...>  List of buckets to use for tibanna runs.
+  -b|--buckets=<bucket1,bucket2,...>  List of buckets to use for tibanna runs.
                                       The associated lambda functions, EC2 instances
                                       and user group will be given permission to these buckets.

-  --no-setup                       Skip setup buckets/permissions and just redeploy tibanna
+  -S|--no-setup                       Skip setup buckets/permissions and just redeploy tibanna
                                       step function and lambdas.
                                       This is useful when upgrading the existing tibanna that's already set up.

-  --no-setenv                      Do not overwrite TIBANNA_DEFAULT_STEP_FUNCTION_NAME
+  -E|--no-setenv                      Do not overwrite TIBANNA_DEFAULT_STEP_FUNCTION_NAME
                                       environmental variable in your bashrc.

-  --suffix=<suffixname>            Using suffix helps deploying various dev-version tibanna.
+  -s|--suffix=<suffixname>            Using suffix helps deploying various dev-version tibanna.
                                       The step function and lambda functions will have the suffix.

+  -g|--usergroup=<usergroup>          Tibanna usergroup to share the permission to access
+                                      buckets and run jobs

 To deploy Tibanna unicorn, you need the following environmental variables set on your local machine from which you're deploying Tibanna.